 \subsection{Preliminary}

-Graph convolutional neural networks (GCN) \cite{DBLP:conf/iclr/KipfW17} is a type of deep architecture for graph-structural data.
+Graph convolutional network (GCN) \cite{dblp:conf/iclr/kipfw17} is a type of deep architecture for graph-structured data.
 In a typical GCN model, we define a graph as $G=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ is a set of nodes and $\mathcal{E}$ is a set of edges.
 Normally, the edges are represented as an adjacency matrix $A$, and the node representation is defined as $X$.
 In a multi-layer GCN, the propagation rule for layer $l$ is defined as:

-where $norm(A) = \tilde{D}^{-\frac{1}{2}} \tilde{A} \tilde{D}^{-\frac{1}{2}}$ is a normalization function, $H$ denotes the node representation, and $W$ is the parameter matrix to be learned. $\tilde{A} = A+I_{|\mathcal{V}|}$, $\tilde{D}$ denotes the degree matrix of $\tilde{A}$, In general, in the very first layer, we have $H^0=X^0$.
+where $norm(A) = \tilde{D}^{-\frac{1}{2}} \tilde{A} \tilde{D}^{-\frac{1}{2}}$ is a normalization function, $H$ denotes the node representation, and $W$ is the parameter matrix to be learned. $\tilde{A} = A+I_{|\mathcal{V}|}$, $\tilde{D}$ denotes the degree matrix of $\tilde{A}$, In general, in the very first layer, we have $H^{(0)}=X$.